zac-heisey/murray-lampert/about.md

         December 2009 working in Customer Service and Community Relations.
 She has since taken on the Office Manager role.
 She has worked in various industries supporting both client and employee development.
-In her free time, she enjoys volunteering at her childrens’ school, running, cooking, Zumba classes, and supports her kids as they partake in multiple supports.</p>"
+In her free time, she enjoys volunteering at her children's’ school, running, cooking, Zumba classes, and supports her kids as they partake in multiple sports.</p>"
       image-1: "/murray-lampert/version3/dann-good-1.jpg"
       image-2: "/murray-lampert/version3/dann-good-1.jpg"
     - name: Sabrina Bingham